mousebelt/mousewallet-sdk/README.md

 # mousewallet-sdk
 MouseSDK Easy wallet management

-## NOTE: Currently Under Development
-Please be diligent in testing, until this is marked for a major release.

 ### Information

 This is a native SDK for iOS and Android to integrate the following blockchains into mobile applications: